What does the Title IX Office investigate?

 - What other Title IX cases are happening on campus?
 Don’t I need to know this?Title IX cases and investigations are confidential, so unless there is a compelling reason to know about the investigation, you will not know the types or number of cases on campus.
 However, the campus Clery Report provides you with information regarding criminal activity occurring on campus on an annual basis.
 This information can be found at University Police.

 - What if there is a danger to the community?
 How will I know about that?The complaints made to the Equal Opportunity and Title IX Coordinator provide information to determine whether there is a danger to the community from the actions of this individual(s).
 If there is a danger to the community or continuing threat, the Title IX Office is well situated to inform University police.
 Additionally, University Police provide regular safety messaging regarding incidents that have occurred on campus and provide information regarding appropriate safety measures.
 Further, the Title IX office may initiate investigations on behalf of the University if there are allegations of a danger to the campus or community.

 What happens to the accused individual?

 See more information for students who have been accused of sexual misconduct.

 - Will the other person get kicked out of school for this?It is one of the disciplinary sanctions that may occur.
 If the investigation reveals that the respondent is referred to Student Conduct for a possible hearing, one of the disciplinary sanctions could include expulsion from the school.
 However, before that would occur, the respondent would be provided due process in both the investigation and the conduct hearing to ensure that everyone is being treated fairly.

 - Will the other person possibly go to jail if I make the complaint for the sexual assault?Possibly.
 But this determination would be made through the law enforcement and criminal prosecution process, not the Title IX process.
 Both of these processes can go on simultaneously.
-The Title IX Coordinator can address the differences between the processes with you.
+The Equal Opportunity and Title IX Coordinator can address the differences between the processes with you.